neptune-mutual-blue/protocol/docs/AccessControl.md

  Using this function in any other way is effectively circumventing the admin system imposed by {AccessControl}.
  ====
+ NOTE: This function is deprecated in favor of {_grantRole}.

 ```js
 function _setupRole(bytes32 role, address account) internal nonpayable